Luxembourg-Open-Source-Club/BICS-BOT/README.md

 # BICS-BOT 🤖
 The **BICS bot's** source code may be found in this repository.
-Its primary goal is to automate the BICS server and provide users and students with a variety of ways to communicate with it.
+Its primary goal is to automate the BICS Discord server and provide users and students with a variety of ways to interact with it.

 The bot now supports text channel instructions including **help,** **role attribution**, and **enrolment/unenrolment** to courses.